Voluntary Stopping of Eating and Drinking (VSED) - A LIttle Known End of Life Option

 As modern technology prolongs our lives, a life well-lived can often end with a long and painful struggle.
-Increasingly there are choices available about end-of-life options that afford greater personal control over the time and manner of death.
+Increasingly, there are choices available for end-of-life options that afford greater personal control over the time and manner of death.
 A “good death” is more likely when medical practitioners and those supporting the dying person are more informed about these options.

-The Project EngAGE End of Life Choices Senior Resource Team proudly hosts Elliott and Susan Schaffer for a discussion of the medical, ethical and legal issues involving VSED, Voluntary Stopping of Eating and Drinking, a little known end of life option.
-They will share with us the end of life story of Susan’s mother, Beatrice Belopolsky, a resident of a retirement community in New Jersey.
+The Project EngAGE End of Life Choices Senior Resource Team proudly hosts Elliott and Susan Schaffer for a discussion on the medical, ethical and legal issues involving VSED, Voluntary Stopping of Eating and Drinking - a little known end of life option.
+They will share the end of life story of Susan’s mother, Beatrice Belopolsky, a resident of a retirement community in New Jersey.

 Elliott Schaffer, MD, is a retired geriatrician who was formerly the Medical Director at Martins Run Life Care Community in Media, PA.
 Susan Schaffer, JD, is a retired attorney who was formerly Senior Counsel at AstraZeneca Pharmaceuticals.